Bellbrook, New South Wales: Up-River Drumming Sessions

-Held each month in the historic Performing Arts Hall, the Up-River Drumming sessions are a very popular gathering place for the Bellbrook community.
+Held each month in the School of Arts Hall, the Up-River Drumming sessions are a very popular gathering place for the Bellbrook community and visitors.

-Notable People
+Notable people

 'Homewood', Bellbrook is the childhood home of country music star Slim Dusty.
 It is located at Nulla Nulla Creek.

 Paddy O'Sullivan (dec.
 1993) was a past manager of historic local farm Pee Dee Station, receiving an OAM for his services to the beef industry.
 Pee Dee Station was established in 1873 and is now managed by the fourth generation of O'Sullivan's.

 Schools

 Bellbrook Public School

 Education in the district began in 1883 at Midnight Creek, located approximately three kilometres east of Bellbrook, opening initially as a provisional school.
 The school then moved to half-time with Pee Dee from 1887 to 1890, closed from 1890 to 1910, then re-opened half-time with Nulla Nulla from 1910 to 1911, and has been continually open since then.

 The first school on site was built in 1911.
 In 1930, the current Bellbrook School was built.
 Carcolla School was moved to Bellbrook school grounds in 1970 and is now the infants department.

 A former boarding school, the Mirriwinni Gardens Aboriginal Academy, also operated at Bellbrook for more than thirty years.
-It educated more than 1500 children, but was forced to close in 2009 after running into financial difficulties.
+It educated more than 1,500 children, but was forced to close in 2009 after running into financial difficulties.
 It is now the grounds for Misty Mountain Health Retreat.

 As at 2017, Bellbrook Public School had an enrolment of 32 students.